dcast0607/Web-Quiz-Game/README.md

 - Work on the quiz logic.
 Logic of the user flow.

-    a) What needs to happen when the user clicks on the "Start Button", we need to start the timer and take [COMPLETED] the user to the quiz portion of the quiz.
+    a) What needs to happen when the user clicks on the "Start Button", we need to start the timer and take [COMPLETED] the user to the quiz portion of the quiz. </br>
-    b) We can display a countdown timer that gives the user some time to prep mentally before starting the quiz.[COMPLETED]
+    b) We can display a countdown timer that gives the user some time to prep mentally before starting the quiz.[COMPLETED]</br>
     c) When the countdown timer has finished, we then need to pick a question for our array of questions.
-[COMPLETED]
+[COMPLETED]</br>
-    d) Based off the question that is picked, we need to set the question at the top and the available options within a container.[COMPLETED]
+    d) Based off the question that is picked, we need to set the question at the top and the available options within a container.[COMPLETED]</br>
-    e) Questions options should be displayed as buttons so we can see what the user has picked.[COMPLETED]
+    e) Questions options should be displayed as buttons so we can see what the user has picked.[COMPLETED]</br>
     f) When user selects the right answer we give option to move onto the next question.
-[COMPLETED]
+[COMPLETED]</br>
     g) When user enters wrong option, we decrease timer and automatically send the user to the next question.
-[Needs work]
+[Needs work]</br>
     h) Once user completes assessment, we need to give the user the option to save their score.
-[Needs work]
+[Needs work]</br>
     i) Scores should be visible in highscores page.
-[Needs work]
+[Needs work]</br>

 Revision 5: Refactor and Comment